What is the Resource Stewardship Scout Ranger Program?

-To earn a Scout Ranger patch, Scouts should participate in organized educational activities or volunteer service projects for a minimum of ten hours at one or more national parks.
+To earn a Scout Ranger patch, Scouts should participate in organized educational activities or volunteer service projects for a minimum of ten (10) hours at one or more national parks.
 Examples of qualifying organized educational programs include the following:

-- Ranger guided interpretive tours
+- Ranger-guided interpretive tours

 - Junior Ranger programs